 • jointly commissioning services for victim support

-• specific strategy for council disruption and prevention activity, distinguishing between work with victims, communities and perpetrators
+• specific strategy for disruption and prevention activity, that distinguishes between work with victims, communities and perpetrators

-Over the next year, some of the next steps for us to take as highlighted by the scorecard, and detailed in our transparency statement are:
+Over the next year, some of the next steps for us to take as highlighted by the scorecard are:

 • improve cross-council co-ordination of modern slavery matters, bringing departments together in collaboration